Regalijan/Virgil/README.md

 This guide assumes you are using Ubuntu

-1. Install the current release of NodeJS by <a href="https://github.com/nodejs/node/blob/master/BUILDING.md#building-nodejs-on-supported-platforms">building from source</a>, <a href="https://nodejs.org/en/download/package-manager/">adding the repo to your package manager</a>, or <a href="https://snapcraft.io/node">the snap store</a>.
+1. Install the current release of NodeJS by <a href="https://github.com/nodejs/node/blob/master/BUILDING.md#building-nodejs-on-supported-platforms">building from source</a> or <a href="https://nodejs.org/en/download/package-manager/">adding the repo to your package manager</a>.<br/>Note: There have been various issues when intalling via the snap store, it is not recommended to install node from there.
 2. Install the necessary build tools: `sudo apt install build-essential`
 3. Install ffmpeg: `sudo apt install ffmpeg`
 4. Create the user: `sudo adduser --system --disabled-login --group virgil`